Simplified Overview of the Myers-Briggs Type Instrument –

 Thinkers will step back and critically analyze a situation before they make a decision.
 They want to be known for their accomplishments and decisions.
 Feelers tend to make their judgements based upon the emotions, feelings, and people associated with the decision.
 Feelers want to be appreciated.

-As a manager, a Thinker would let an employee go to balance the budget, while a Feeler would cut anything to save the company, besides the people.
+Generalised example: as a manager, a Thinker would let an employee go to balance the budget, while a Feeler would cut anything to save the company, besides the people.

 Perceiving (P) or Judging (J) – how you deal with the world around you (collecting or evaluating information, respectively)